Cardinals vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has put up 85 hits with 23 doubles, two triples, 12 home runs and 39 walks.
+- Correa has collected 85 hits with 23 doubles, two triples, 12 home runs and 39 walks.
 He has driven in 45 runs.

 Correa Recent Games